Cannon County, Tennessee: Election results

+Cannon County is currently recognized as a Republican stronghold.
+The last Democrat to carry this county on a presidential level was Al Gore in 2000.
+Cannon was a typical "Solid South" county and continued being a Democratic stronghold until it voted for George W. Bush in his 2004 re-election campaign.
+Since then, the county is heavily Republican and has continued to vote more Republican in every election cycle.

 Education

 Beginning with the 2022–2023 school year, Auburn, East Side, and Short Mountain schools were closed.
 West Side, Woodbury Grammar, and Woodland schools were renamed Cannon North Elementary, Cannon County Elementary, and Cannon South Elementary, respectively, and house grades PreK–5.
 A new middle school, Cannon County Middle (grades 6–8), was housed temporarily with Cannon County Elementary.

 The Cannon County School District operates five schools: